 We welcome students who are passionate about learning and discovery.
 Each year nearly 1,000 international graduate students from over 65 different countries are enrolled at UC Irvine.
 Over 60% of our postdoctoral scholars come from countries outside of the U.S. With the international backgrounds of our faculty, and our diverse U.S. student population, we have a dynamic multicultural research and educational environment that is unparalleled.

 Learn about UCI faculty who share your research interests, with our Faculty Profile System.

 - Admissions standards and academic qualifications.
 We welcome applications from students with U.S. bachelor's degrees or equivalent degrees from institutions of recognized standing in other countries.
 Assessment of a degree from an international institution is based on the characteristics of the national system of education, the type of institution attended, and the level of studies completed.
 In addition, international students must meet other requirements.

-- All graduate applicants, except those who have earned an undergraduate degree from an institution at which English was the sole language of instruction according to the World Higher Education Database, are required to demonstrate English proficiency for admissions consideration.
+- All graduate applicants, except those who have earned an undergraduate or master's degree from an institution at which English was the sole language of instruction according to the World Higher Education Database, are required to demonstrate English proficiency for admissions consideration.

 Non-Resident Supplemental Tuition Program for International Ph.D. & M.F.A.

 The non-resident supplemental tuition (NRST) remission initiative program provides NRST fellowship support to international Ph.D. students in their second or third years prior to advancement to candidacy, and to international M.F.A students in their second or third years.
 International Ph.D. and M.F.A. students entering in Fall 2021 will become eligible for support from the program in Fall 2022.
 Exceptions: international students sometimes come to UCI with full funding from their home countries; in other cases, students may be awarded extramural fellowships that cover NRST.
 For these students, no coverage of NRST by the program will be provided.program will be provided.